Skip to main content

 Step 5: Test Configuration

-Before activating, test your SAML configuration to ensure all settings are correct:
+Before activating, test your SSO configuration to ensure all settings are correct:

-1. In the SAML Configuration page, click the Test SSO button.
+1. In the SSO Configuration page, click the Test SSO button.

-2. The system will run a series of validation checks.
+2. The system will run a series of validation checks (certificates/signatures, metadata endpoint, Discovery document, attribute mapping, etc.).

 3. Review the test results.